Definitions and Examples of conceal, withhold

 Learn when and how to use these words with these examples!

-To keep something hidden or secret from others.
+To keep something hidden or secret.

 She tried to conceal her disappointment when she didn't get the job.

-To refuse to give or share something; to keep something back.
+To refuse to give or grant something.

 The company decided to withhold bonuses this year due to financial difficulties.